bevry-archive/documentation/Privacy-Policy.md

 ## Information Gathering and Usage

+### Bevry Web Sites

+When you use a web site created by Bevry, we will gather statistics about your usage of the web site.
+This information is not logged through us, but 3rd party analytic companies such as [Google Analytics](http://www.google.com/analytics/).

 ### Bevry Account

 When you register a Bevry account, we will store the following information: